samrae7/hackernews/README.md

-#Hacker News top Stories Scraper
+#Hacker News Scraper
 ==

+##
+Simple command line app written in Node.js/ES6.
+Scrapes the hacker news homepage and returns top posts in JSON format.

 ## Quick setup

-Clone the repo from github, then from the project directory
+Clone the repo from github, then open terminal and navigate to the project directory.

+You should have node 4.7.3 or higher to run this project.

+Run:

 'npm install'